mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/developing-services/tunnel/index.md

 model: /mesosphere/dcos/2.0/data.yml
 enterprise: false
 ---

-<p class="message--warning"><strong>WARNING: </strong>DC/OS Tunnel is appropriate for development, debugging, and testing <strong>only</strong>.
+<p class="message--warning"><strong>WARNING: </strong>DC/OS&trade; Tunnel is appropriate for development, debugging, and testing <strong>only</strong>.
 Do not use DC/OS Tunnel in production.</p>

-<p class="message--important"><strong>IMPORTANT: </strong> Mesosphere does not support Ubuntu as an operating system for DC/OS, even when using Microsoft Azure.<p>
+<p class="message--important"><strong>IMPORTANT: </strong> Mesosphere&reg; does not support Ubuntu&reg; as an operating system for DC/OS, even when using Microsoft Azure&reg;.<p>

-When developing services on DC/OS, you may find it helpful to access your cluster from your local machine via SOCKS proxy, HTTP proxy, or VPN.
+When developing services on DC/OS, you may find it helpful to access your cluster from your local machine using SOCKS proxy, HTTP proxy, or VPN.
 For instance, you can work from your own development environment and immediately test against your DC/OS cluster.

 # SOCKS
 DC/OS Tunnel can run a SOCKS proxy over SSH to the cluster.
 SOCKS proxies work for any protocol, but your client must be configured to use the proxy, which runs on port 1080 by default.